 - $25,000 – single, head of household, or qualifying widow(er)

 - $25,000 – married filing separately and lived apart from your spouse the entire year

 - $0 – married filing separately and lived with your spouse any time during the tax year

-If your benefits are taxable, your net amount of social security benefits should be recorded on line 5a of Form 1040, U.S. Individual Income Tax Return.
+If your benefits are taxable, your net amount of Social Security benefits should be recorded on line 5a of Form 1040, U.S. Individual Income Tax Return.

 The taxable portion of your social security is reported on line 5b of Form 1040.
 This amount is based on the total amount of your income and benefits for the tax year.
 TaxSlayer figures if your benefits are taxable based on the information you provide and calculates the taxable portion for you.

 Reporting Social Security benefits when you are married

 If you’re married filing jointly, you and your spouse will combine income and Social Security benefits to calculate what is taxable.